Herbie Rides Again: Reception

 Vincent Canby of The New York Times wrote, "There's nothing harmful about 'Herbie Rides Again'; it's simply not very good."
 Variety reported, "It should prove gleeful enough for the kiddies, and at the short and sweet unspooling time of 88 minutes, painless pleasantry for adult chaperones as well."
-Charles Champlin of the Los Angeles Times wrote that the film "suffers from the slackening of freshness and invention which so often bedevils sequels ...
+Charles Champlin of the Los Angeles Times wrote that the film "suffers from the slackening of freshness and invention which so often bedevils sequels...
 Still, 'Herbie Rides Again' preserves the bright, unreal feeling of that special Disney world which more and more is a world to itself."
-Gene Siskel gave the film two-and-a-half stars out of four and called it "a surprisingly tolerable sequel."

-Herbie Rides Again presently holds a score of 80% at Rotten Tomatoes based on 5 reviews.
+Gene Siskel gave the film two-and-a-half stars out of four and called it "a surprisingly tolerable sequel."Herbie Rides Again presently holds a score of 80% at Rotten Tomatoes based on 6 reviews.
+On Metacritic, the film has a weighted average score of 49 out to 100, based on 5 critics, indicating "mixed or average" reviews.